-Benefits of checking your score today include:
+Benefits of a free credit score check include:

-Your credit score is available inside MyCoVantage as part of a comprehensive program offered by CoVantage to help you stay on top of your credit.
+Your credit score is available inside MyCoVantage as part of a comprehensive program offered by CoVantage Credit Union to help you stay on top of your credit.
 You get your latest credit score and report, an understanding of key factors that impact the score, and can see the most up to date offers that can help reduce your interest costs.
 With this program, you always know where you stand with your credit and how CoVantage can help save you money.

 Will I see a full Credit Report?

 The program provides you with all the information you would find on your credit file including a list of open loans, accounts and credit inquiries.
 You will also be able to see details on your payment history, credit utilization and public records that show up on your account.
 Like the rest of the program, there will be no impact to your score.

 No. The program is entirely free and no credit card information is required to register.

 As long as you are a regular MyCoVantage user, your credit score will be updated every month and displayed in your online banking screen.
 You can click "refresh score" as frequently as every day by navigating to the detailed site from within digital banking.

 How does this program differ from other credit scoring offerings?

 This program pulls your credit profile from TransUnion, one of the three major credit reporting bureaus, and uses VantageScore 3.0, a credit scoring model developed collaboratively by the three major credit bureaus: Equifax, Experian, and TransUnion.
 This model seeks to make score information more uniform between the three bureaus to provide consumers a better picture of their credit health.